daoanhnhat1995/mymav-crawler/readme.md

-To screen shot a page, a post request with good params and cookies are needed
+Need gem Mechanize to perform a browser search with cookies

-Cookies must be saved and param Statenum should be 1
+Ruby -v 2.2.1